Had to play with fire, and get burned

-Usually it takes several killings for a profiler to compose a clear picture of the killer, however the more graphic and macabre a killing the more information is left behind, and so the fuller a portrait a profiler can make with just one crime scene.
+Usually it takes several killings for a profiler to compose a clear picture of the killer, however if a particularly graphic and macabre crime scene is left behind, sometimes a profiler can construct a full portrait of the killer from just one crime scene.
 Strangulations, for instance, are considered an intimate mode of murder and indicate that the victim and killer knew each other and shared an intense, and probably at one time intimate, emotional connection.
-Stabbings, especially ones that involve an inordinate amount of puncture wounds, are indicative of crimes of passion where the killer slipped into rage.
+Stabbings, especially ones that involve an inordinate amount of puncture wounds, are indicative of crimes of passion where the killer slipped into a rage.

 Taking a human life is impossible to do without leaving a trace of yourself behind.
 You will inevitably leave emotional fingerprints on your victim’s body – no one can commit murder without providing hints about who they are and why they did it.

-This sort of terrorist profiling hinges on being able to see the world through the terrorists’ eyes, and is highly context dependent.
+This sort of terrorist profiling hinges on being able to see the world through the terrorists’ eyes, and is highly context-dependent.
 It demands the isolation of each unique facet of the attack and a full understanding the framework it occurs within.
-It is tricky to do, but doable when sufficient background information is supplied.
+It’s tricky, but doable when sufficient background information is supplied.

 His plan was as elegant as it was simple.